elsampsa/valkka-examples/docs/qt_notes.rst

     cpp_thread_demo.py

-See also the documentation for the cpp source code of *TestThread* (available at valkka-core documentation).
+See also the documentation for the cpp source code of `TestThread <https://elsampsa.github.io/valkka-core/html/classTestThread.html>`_

 Examples using the API with cpp will be added to this documentation in the near future.